 Transforming research carried out in institutions such as universities and hospitals into commercial products and services can be a long and complex journey, but the results can provide significant income for the institutions involved, as well as improving the lives and prosperity of the public.

 IP often plays a central role in the success or failure of a project.
-It is crucially important to adopt the right strategies, both in terms of how an IP portfolio is built up and how it is used.
+It is crucially important to adopt the right strategies, both in terms of how an IP portfolio is grown and how it is used.

 Potential investors and licensees will look carefully at your IP portfolio, so it is vital to make sure that it covers the key areas of technology and stands up to detailed scrutiny.
 Presentational aspects should be considered in addition to substantive issues.
 Patent applications for example can be written in ways which emphasise the commercial potential of the invention and/or the potential for wide patent protection.
 Patent prosecution strategies can be adapted to maximise the value of your portfolio at the time you wish to sell or license.
 For example, stronger applications, or selected inventions within applications, can be accelerated through to grant.
 Prosecution of broader, more speculative applications can be slowed down.

 The cost of prosecuting and maintaining patent applications and patents can become expensive as a portfolio grows, particularly where protection is required in a large number of countries.
 Steps can be taken to keep these costs under control.
-For example, it is highly beneficial simply to make sure that your portfolio is reviewed regularly to identify applications, patents or jurisdictions that are no longer of interest.
-Strategic analyses can also be used to select only the jurisdictions that will have the most commercial impact.
-This may not simply be the jurisdictions that have the largest economies, but might include countries which tend to host distribution centres or large ports, or which have fast and efficient court systems
+Portfolios should be reviewed regularly to identify applications, patents or jurisdictions that are no longer of interest.
+Strategic analyses can be used to select jurisdictions that will have the most commercial impact.
+This may involve selection of the largest economies, but other factors might include locations of key distribution centres or large ports, or the speed and efficiency of local court systems.

 Alternatives to patents, such as registered designs, can be considered for certain technologies.